List of works about the archaeology, cartography and numismatics of the Crusades: Cartography

 The Atlas of the Crusades (1999) by Jonathan Riley-Smith (1938–2016), a British historian of the Crusades.

 Archaeology

 The topic of archaeology as it pertains to the study of the Crusades includes archaeology per se as well as archaeoseismology, diplomatics, epigraphy, palaeography and sigillography.
-Other specialized areas are also of interest, including Egyptology, Palestinology, botany, herpetology and geology.
-Art history and architectural studies are also relevant.
+Other areas include Egyptology, Palestinology, botany, herpetology, geology, art history and architectural studies.
 Historians and scientists in this category are listed below.

 George Sandys.
 George Sandys (1578–1644), an English traveler, colonist, poet, and translator.
 Sandys' writings influenced contemporary literature and other disciplines including art, archaeology and geography.
 Sandys is considered to be the first English Egyptologist.